vanalex/modern-java-in-action/README.md

 This repo contains examples of the book Modern java in action.

-But it was decided as well to include other examples to practice 9diverse topics of java.
+But it was decided as well to include other examples to practice diverse topics of java.

 * Chapter 1: Java 8: why should you care?